larryaasen/dive/packages/dive/README.md

 # Dive

 # Warning: This is the initial release of alpha code.
 Not ready for production use.
+More features to be added soon.

 Introducing Dive!
 A new Flutter toolkit for video recording and streaming.
 A complete set of packages to build the next generation of Flutter media apps.